iterative/dvc.org/static/docs/commands-reference/status.md

   the workspace.
 The corresponding tags are shown in the status output.
 Applies only if `--cloud` or a remote is specified.

-- `--show-checksums` - shows the DVC checksum for the file, rather than the file name.
-Applies only if `--cloud` is specified.

 - `-j JOBS`, `--jobs JOBS` - specifies the number of jobs DVC can use to retrieve information from remote servers.
 This only applies when the `--cloud` option is used or a remote is given.